 Might Jim Perrin have used the name of another author to deceive the CSA?

 2).
 Amanda Townend, Ariège.
 (Someone with whom we know Jim Perrin has certainly been close.)
 Following a less than excellent review of West by Stevie Davies a sharp little comment was posted under this name, written in Jim Perrin’s unmistakable style.
 It was later removed: we understand that only the person who posts a comment may remove it?
-However, ‘We have a print-out.’)
+However, ‘We have a print-out.’

 3).
-In a letter concerning the granting of shooting licences Jim Perrin joined his name to that of Jan Wolf, his current partner, to become ‘Janet and James Wolf’.
+In a letter to a local newspaper concerning the granting of shooting licences Jim Perrin joined his name to that of Jan Wolf, his current partner, to become ‘Janet and James Wolf’.
 This was dishonest: she is Janet, known as Jan Wolf; he is Jim Perrin, only occasionally known as ‘James’.
 So to sign as he did, and the letter was clearly his own composition although doubtless she approved it, was to deliberately mislead even though the cause which the letter addressed was worthy.

-After our many accusations that Jim Perrin was using an alias ‘Llywarch’ he changed it to ‘Tim Bartley’ and he has also changed his alias ‘Arthur Dooley’ to ‘Jago Wells’.
+After our many accusations that Jim Perrin was posting reviews using an alias ‘Llywarch’ he changed it to ‘Tim Bartley’ and he has also changed his alias ‘Arthur Dooley’ to ‘Jago Wells’.
 (The text was unchanged.)
 This seems the strongest evidence that it is Jim Perrin’s hand which practices this legerdemain.
-These reviews and comments may still be seen on Amazon — unless, of course, he decides to delete them altogether… However, if he does so, ‘we have print-outs’ of each and every one of them; and he would be very sorry to lose all the ‘5 stars’ which he has awarded himself over the years.
+These reviews and comments may still be seen on Amazon — unless he should, for ‘discretion’s’ sake, decide to delete them altogether… However, if he does so, ‘we have print-outs’ of each and every one of them; and we think he would be rather sorry to lose all the ‘5 stars’ which he has awarded himself over the years.